Abhishekkannath/robocorp/README.md

 [![GitHub issues](https://img.shields.io/github/issues/robocorp/robocorp?color=%232080C0)](https://github.com/robocorp/robocorp/issues)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# Create, deploy and operate 🐍 Python Automations and AI Actions anywhere.
+# Create deploy and operate 🐍 Python Automations and AI Actions anywhere.

 Robocorp is the easiest way to extend the capabilities of AI agents, assistants and copilots with custom actions, written in Python.
 Create and deploy tools, skills, loaders and plugins that securely connect any AI Assistant platform to your data and applications.